 This game could likely be a chance for RB Leipzig Manager Julian Nagelsmann to audition for the position as the future Reds Manager (after Jürgen Klopp vacates in the future).

 After losing to the hosts Leicester City Fc, the Reds has now lost 3 games on the trot and without the injured Van Dijk, the Reds defence looks particularly shaky.

-Even the dependable World Class Goalie Alisson Becker made grave errors in back-to-back Premier League games.
+Even the dependable World Class Goalkeeper Alisson Becker made grave errors in back-to-back Premier League games.

 After two-and-a-half Seasons of winning major trophies, the Reds overall performance has since been on an downward spiral despite the odd wins in between.